How we plan to grow your profits

 Element 5: Everyone is pulling in the same direction

-So if there’s anyone in your team who isn’t won over or who has doubts, please let us know—don’t let it go ignored.
-Also, we don’t like to tread on anyone’s toes, so let us know if there are any potential conflicts of interest we need to bear in mind.
+It’s essential that we understand anyone’s objections or issues, because things happen much faster when everyone’s pulling in the same direction.
+The difference is huge: 1+1+1=3, but 1+1-1=1.
+So if there’s anyone in your team who isn’t won over or who has doubts, please let us know—and don’t let it go ignored.
+In particular, we don’t like to tread on anyone’s toes, so let us know if there are any potential conflicts of interest we need to bear in mind.

-In summary, we ask you to bring the following:
+In summary, we ask you to do the following:

-- Know our mission and values, so you understand how we work.
+- See our mission and values, so you understand why we hyper-focus on results (and neglect some of the niceties).

-- Have a bias for action.
+- Strive to have a bias for action.
 Be willing to test things.

-- Be aware of potential bottlenecks and let us know how we can overcome them.
+- Help us identify potential bottlenecks and let us know how we can overcome them.

 - Make sure your decision-makers and doers are involved.

-- Let us know if anyone is not on-side.
+- Let us know if there are any conflicts of interest, or if anyone is not on-side.

 Please let us know if you have any questions.